cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

     ![](/images/AutoLogout.png)

-Your session in cln.cloudlinux.com will expire in 10 min.
-But your session in cm.cloudlinux.com will not expire untill your browser tab will be opened (edited)
+Your session in the [cln.cloudlinux.com](https://cln.cloudlinux.com/console/) will expire in 10 min.
+But your session in the [cm.cloudlinux.com](https://cm.cloudlinux.com/#/servers) will not expire while your browser tab remains open.
-5:16

 ### Centralized Monitoring user interface